Last Updated on 14 August 2023 by Poorna & Brinda

 Here is a quick visual bliss of the beautiful journey!

 Shanti Stupa as seen from Khardung La road

 The road to Khardung la is a sheer climb!

 The spectacular landscape opens up after Khardung village after driving down from Khardung La.
-Notice for lovely canyon like structures all long till you join the road which goes along Shyok river.
+Notice lovely canyon-like structures all long till you join the road which goes along Shyok River.

 You will also see lovely villages in the valley covered by mighty mountains